ess-dmsc-dram/documents/mantid/instrument-discussions/reflectometry.md

 - Hanna Wacklin
 - Simon Heybrock

+## General

+- ISIS reflectometry is a good start
+  - INTER -> FREIA
+  - maybe POLREF -> ESTIA?
+  - scripts should be accessible
+- Cannot think of immidiate application/requirement for MDWorkspaces
+- File handling can be only partially automated?
+- Finding files and data in log files?

 ## Time dependence in experiments / Event Mode

 - Quickly alternate between samples (ABCABCABCAB...)